AJVR Technical Tutorial Video

 Technical/Tutorial Video: A narrated video or animation sequence that provides a practical tutorial on technique, tools, methodologies, or approaches in any area of veterinary medicine.
 A title page and abstract are submitted with the video for search engine optimization.
-Priority for acceptance will be based upon the validity of the techniques and the potential for clinical applications in veterinary medicine.
+Priority for acceptance will be based upon the validity of the techniques and the potential for applications in veterinary medicine.
 All videos are subject to peer review.
 Narration will be transcribed into a text file by the video-hosting platform using artificial intelligence and reviewed by AVMA Editors for accuracy.
 No action is required by the authors for this conversion.

 Narrated video file instructions and limits

 - File format: MP4 or MV4 file (slides and audio).

 - Begin the video with a verbal statement of your name and the purpose of the video, disclose any conflicts of interest, and state any acknowledgments.

 - Avoid identifiers for animals (harnesses with nameplates, collars with tags, stable names, etc).

 - If a dog or cat is outside, it must have a collar and leash on.

 - Includes the following:

 - The species assessed (eg, "Atlanto-occipital cerebrospinal fluid sample acquisition in the cat")..